Breakthrough/PySceneDetect/website/pages/features.md

 ### Planned Features

 The following features are under consideration for future releases.
-Any contributions towards completing these features are most welcome (pull requests may be accpeted via Github).
+Any contributions towards completing these features are most welcome (pull requests may be accepted via Github).

  - graphical interface (GUI)
  - automatic threshold detection for the current scene detection methods (or just output message indicating "Predicted Threshold: X")